-A Unique Child: observing what a child is learning Positive Relationships: what adults could do Enabling Environments: what adults could provide 2-36 months Interested to others: play and starting to join in.
+A Unique Child: observing what a child is learning Positive Relationships: what adults could do Enabling Environments: what adults could provide 12-36 months Interested in others: play and starting to join in.
 Seeks out others to share experiences.
 Shows affection and concern for people who are special to them.
-May form a special friendship with another dails.
+May form a special hieridship with another child.
 Ensure that children have opportunities to join in.
-Help them to recognise and understand the rules for being together with others, such as waiting for a turn.
-Continue to talk about feelings such as sadness, happiness, or feeling cross.
+Help them to recognize and understand the rules for being together with others, such as waiting for a turn.
+Continue to talk about feelings such as sadness; happiness, or feeling cross.
 Model ways of noticing how others are feeling and comforting/helping them.
 Make time for children to be with their key person, individually and in their key group.
-Create areas in which children can sit and chat with thends, such as a rang den and coop spaces.
+Create areas in which children can sit and chat with theirds, such as a snug den and coxy spaces.
 Provide resources that promote cooperation between two children such as a big ball to roll or throw to each other.
-5-50 months Can play in a group, extending and elaborating play ideas, e.g. building up a role-play activity with other children.
-Initiates play, offiring cues to peers to join them.
+0-50 months Can play in a group, extending and elaborating play ideas, e.g. building up a sole-play activity with other children.
+Initiates play, otkining cues to peers to join them.
 Keeps play going by responding to what others are saying or doing.
-Demonstrates thendly behaviour, initiating conversations and forming good relationships with peers and familiar adults.
+Demonstrates triendly behaviour, initiating conversations, and forming good relationships with peers and familiar adults.
 Support children in developing positive relationships by challenging negative comments and actions towards either peers or adults.
 Encourage children to choose to play with a variety of triends from all backgrounds, so that everybody in the group experiences being included.
-Help children understand the teelings of others by labelling unotions such as sadness, happiness, feeling cross, tonely, scared or worried.
-Plan support for children who have not yet made friends.
-Plan activities that require collaboration, such as parachute activities and ring games.
+Help children understand the teelings of others by labelling emotions such as sadness, happiness, feeling cross, lonely, scared or womed.
+Plan support for children who have not yet made triends.
+Plan activities that require collaboration, such as parachulie activities and ring garries.
 Provide stability in staffing, key person relationships and in grouping of the children.
 Provide time, space and materials for children to collaborate with one another in different ways, for example, building constructions.
-Provide a noki-play area resourced with materials inflicting children's family lives and communities.
-Consider including resources reflecting lives that are unfamiliar, to broaden children's knowledge and reflect as inclusive ethics.
-Choose books, puppets and dolls that help children explore their ideas about triends and triandship and to talk about feelings, e.g. someone saying "you can't piay".
-40-60+ months Initiates conversations, attends to and takes account of what others say.
+Provide a noki-play area resourced with materials reflecting children's family lives and communities.
+Consider including resources reflecting lives that are untamiliar, to breaden children's knowledge and reflect as inclusive ethics.
+Choose books, puppets and dols that help children explore their ideas about friends and friendship and to talk about feelings, e.g. someone saying 'You can't piay'.
+40-60+ months initiates conversations, attends to and takes account of what others say.
 Explains own knowledge and understanding, and asks appropriate questions of others.
-Takes steps to resolve conflicts with other obligher, e.g. anding a compromise.
+Takes stops to reactive conflicts with other children, e.g. inding a compromae.
 Early Learning Goal Children play co-operatively, taking turns with others.
 They take account of one another's ideas about how to organise their activity.
 They show sensitivity to others' needs and feelings, and form positive relationships with adults and other children.
-Support children in linking operity and confidently with others, e.g. to seek help or check information.
-Michalt being a considerate and responsive partner in interactions.
-Ensure that children and adults make opportunities to total to sech other and explain their actions.
+Support children in linking operty and contidently with others, e.g. to seek netp or check information.
+Model being a considerate and responsive partner in interactions.
+Ensure that children and adults make opportunities to listen to each other and explain their actions.
 Be aware of and respond to particular needs of children who are learning English as an additional language.
 Ensure that children have opportunities over time to get to know everyone in the group, not just their special therids.
 Ensure children have opportunities to relate to their key person, individually and in small groups.
 Provide activities that involve turn-taking and sharing in small groups.